jwkblades/notify/userdocs/development/README.md

   flavor, the available container files are in `containers/build/`.
 * `oci-make` runs make within a container of the desired flavor.
 If no `FLAVOR` environment variable is set, then `fedora` is used.
-* `oci-run` runs a command in the container runtime on your machine;
+* `oci-exec` runs a command in the container runtime on your machine;
   currently `docker` and `podman` are supported.
 * `oci-run-in-container` runs a command in a build container, once again based on `FLAVOR` and defaulting to `fedora`.